On this page本页内容

 |

 MongoDB adds support for SCRAM authentication mechanism SCRAM-SHA-256, which uses the SHA-256 hash function.
-To modify the iteration count for SCRAM-SHA-256
+To modify the iteration count for SCRAM-SHA-256, MongoDB adds a new parameter scramSHA256IterationCount.

 createUser |